Children's Mercy Hospital

-Children's Mercy is a 390-bed medical center in Kansas City, Missouri providing care for pediatric patients.
-The hospital's primary service area covers a 150-county area in Missouri and Kansas.
-Children's Mercy received national recognition from U.S. News & World Report in 9 out of 11 pediatric specialties.
-The hospital was the first in Missouri and Kansas to receive Magnet Recognition for Excellence in Nursing Services from the American Nurses Credentialing Center and has been re-designated six times.
+Children's Mercy is a 408-bed independent pediatric health system headquartered in Kansas City, Missouri.
+It includes hospitals and specialty clinics in Missouri and Kansas and is the only freestanding children's hospital within 200 miles.
+The health system provides pediatric specialty and subspecialty care and operates the Children's Mercy Research Institute, which focuses on pediatric translational research.
+Children's Mercy has been recognized by U.S. News & World Report in nine pediatric specialties.
+The hospital was the first in Missouri or Kansas to receive Magnet Recognition for Excellence in Nursing Services from the American Nurses Credentialing Center and has been re-designated six times.